JamiesonMan/bird_cnn_project/README.md

 AI system for detecting whether a bird is on or off the nest using multiple model architectures.
 This was used to train a model which could recognize when the mother was on or off the nest.
 ## Project Summary:
-**This repo code was used to train a very specific model, that when coupled with my Raspberry PI Bird Camera, could provide useful insight on the mother bird's behavior over brood's cycle!**
+**This repo code was used to train a very specific model, that when coupled with my Raspberry PI Bird Camera, could provide useful insight on the mother and fathers birds' behavior over the nesting cycle!**

 &nbsp;&nbsp;&nbsp;&nbsp;In this project I put together a Raspberry PI to stream video over RMTP to a YouTube live stream.
 Additionally, I created an API on my brother's website I created, (liamthechemist.com, a private repo) and had